-Information is collected from some of the people who have worked with you within the last two years.
+Information is collected from some of the people who have worked with you recently.

 Professionals read all the information and decide whether to start an assessment:

 If an assessment is not required:

 You will get a copy of the reports, a letter explaining why an assessment is not needed and details of mediation and appeal.
 The letter will also be sent to your school /college.